 Finally, stock images make ideal visuals for your blog posts.
 Not just in the headers but also to help demonstrate any points in the post itself.
 And the beauty of finding a good stock image library is there’s usually a variety of subject matter that will help you talk about so many topics relating to your brand.

 TIP: If you’re stuck for content ideas, log into your favourite stock image library – just browsing the latest or most popular images can spark so many blog post ideas!

 THE KEY TO HIGH END BRANDING

 Using cohesive stock images in the right places pulls your brand aesthetic together and really enhances your visual appeal.
-By placing a set of stock images that reflect your brands colours and styles across multiple platforms, it creates a sense of cohesion and familiarity with your users, which means they’re much more likely to stick around and check out what you’re teaching and sign up to what you are offering.
+By placing a set of stock images that reflect your brands colours and styles across multiple platforms, it creates a sense of cohesion and familiarity with your users, which means they’re much more likely to stick around, check out what you’re teaching and sign up to what you are offering.